 Boys Ministry & Why Boys Sign Up Last

 It’s getting harder and harder to get guys to sign up for anything.
-Whether it’s a ski trip, a fall retreat, or a service project, boys just don’t respond to open sign-ups.
+Whether it’s summer camp, a mission trip, ski trip, fall retreat, or a service project, boys just don’t respond to open sign-ups.
 While boys have changed over the years, our approach to boys ministry hasn’t.
 Do you have an engagement strategy for the guys in your youth ministry?

 Apathy among boys runs rampant.
 They sit in the back of the room making stupid comments and acting like they couldn’t care less.
 Our diagnosis: they are going through a phase.
 We hope that if we just leave them alone, they’ll grow out of it.
 Well, they are not growing out of it.